 A Trinity Questioned

 Scripture is from the NKJV unless otherwise noted

 Each believer must decide for himself what he will believe, based upon his own study of Scripture with prayer.
 The writings, questions or commentary of other Christians should be valued as stimulating thought and growth.
 No human being should set himself up as the expositor of absolute truth in the things of God, and it is not my intent to do so in this study.
 We all “see though a glass darkly.”
 I offer my opinion, with supporting arguments - nothing more.

-A human son is of human nature, and is of the same DNA substance as his human parents.
-Just so - before His incarnation, Christ was of the same nature (divine) and substance as His Father.
+A human being is human by nature, and is made of the same DNA substance as were his human ancestors.
+Just so - before His incarnation, Christ was of the same (divine) nature and substance as His divine Father - God.
 As such, Christ could then, and can now, be called God (meaning divine being).

 “Who has ascended into heaven, or descended?

 Who has gathered the wind in His fists?

 Who has bound the waters in a garment?